 CO-MAJOR INTERNATIONAL BUSINESS

 The IB Co-Major is restricted to College of Commerce and Finance (C&F) majors.
-The Co-Major must be taken in conjunction with another functional major within C&F.
+The Co-Major must be taken in conjunction with a major in Accounting, Economics, Finance, Management Information Systems, Management, or Marketing.